Abandoned village: Ireland

-Smaller rural settlements, known as clachans, were also abandoned in large numbers during the Great Famine (1845–50).
+Smaller rural settlements, known as clachans, were also fled by large numbers during the Great Famine (1845–1850).

-In 1940 the town of Ballinahown in West Wicklow was evacuated for the construction of the Blessington Lakes and Poulaphouca Reservoir.
+In 1940, Ballinahown in West Wicklow, was evacuated for the construction of the Blessington Lakes and Poulaphouca Reservoir.

 Territory of the former British Mandate of Palestine

-As a consequence of the 1948 Palestinian exodus during the 1948 Palestine war, around 720,000 Palestinian Arabs were displaced, leaving around 400 Palestinian Arab towns and villages depopulated in what became Israel.
+As a consequence of the 1948 Palestinian expulsion and flight during the 1948 Palestine war, around 720,000 Palestinian Arabs were displaced, leaving around 400 Palestinian Arab towns and villages depopulated in what became Israel.
 In addition, several Jewish communities in what became the West Bank and Gaza Strip were also depopulated.

 In August 2005, Israel evacuated Gush Katif and all other Jewish settlements in the Gaza Strip.
 Some structures in these settlements, including greenhouses and synagogues, were left standing after the withdrawal.

 Malta

 Many small villages around Malta were abandoned between the 14th and 18th centuries.
 They were abandoned for several reasons, including corsair raids (such as the raids of 1429 and 1551), slow population decline, migration to larger villages as well as political changes such as the transfer of the capital from Mdina to Birgu in 1530, and to Valletta in 1571.
 Many villages were depopulated after a plague epidemic in 1592–93.

 Of Malta's ten original parishes in 1436, two (Ħal Tartarni and Bir Miftuħ) no longer exist, while others such as Mellieħa were abandoned but rebuilt at a later stage.
 The existence of many of the other villages is known only from militia lists, ecclesiastical or notarial documents, or lists of lost villages compiled by scholars such as Giovanni Francesco Abela.

 The villages usually consisted of a chapel surrounded by a number of farmhouses and other buildings.
 In some cases, such as Ħal-Millieri and Bir Miftuħ, the village disappeared but the chapel still exists.